 offer will this special free book bring you complete genuine details about the only means there is EXERCYCLE.
-It no charge, no obligation of any you can dekind, to learn how velop better physique, and spirit by devoting just a few minutes a day to the EXERCYCLE.
+It gation of any no charge, no obliyou can dekind, to learn how velop better physique, vigor, and spirit by devoting just a few minutes a day to the EXERCYCLE.
 Any age, any condition...some want only the mildest, gentlest flexing of muscles and joints.
-Others want a rigorous, full-conditioning workout to supplement regular sports activities out-of-season. in-season and mine for yourself You deterthe amount benefit you Gives stimulaof EXERCYCLE want each day. ting, strength-
+Others want a rigorous, full-conditioning workout to supplement regular sports activities in-season and out-of-season.
+You deterthe amount benefit vou Gives stimulamine for yourself of EXERCYCLE want each day. ting, strength-